We’re looking for an enthusiastic and motivated individual to join the Life After Stroke services team in Bedford on a permanent basis.

-- Providing person centred support to vulnerable people
+- Experience of providing person centred support to vulnerable people

-- Working with health and social care professionals in a variety of settings
+- Experience of working with health and social care professionals in a variety of settings

-- Working with people with a disability or long term health condition and their carers
+- Experience of working with people with a disability or long term health condition and their carers

-To fulfil the role, you must have the right to work in the U.K
+To fulfil role you must abode in the U.K and have the right to work in the U.K

 About the Organisation